foundersandcoders/Node-Shell-Workshop/README.md

 Your task is to modify your existing `ls` command in `ls.js` so that it can accept an option argument.

 Specifically: `node path_to_ls.js -ex extension`.
-If `-ex` is passed as first argument your `ls` command should only print the names of the files in the current directory that have the extension specified by the second argument.
+If `-ex` is passed as first argument, your `ls` command should only print the names of the files in the current directory that have the extension specified by the second argument.
+Your program should do its normal behaviour if no arguments are provided.

 `node ls.js -ex js` when called from the root directory should print: